LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 * In an intent’s details, click [ ] (quick add) next to a training phrase.
     SCREEN

-The test set can contain a maximum of 300 test phrases.

 ### Refine the test set
 Once you’ve added a number of phrases to the test set, you need to refine the test set.